 WREN itself began to fall on hard times, attracting more creditors and IRS agents than actual listeners.
 When it finally went off the air in September 1987, the demise of KFKU seemed imminent as well.
 As to the idea of continuing KFKU by some other means, Dr. Max Utsler, the KU School of Journalism’s director of radio, television and film programs, told the Lawrence Journal-World that he “didn’t notice any groundswell of support from the members of my department and my bosses, and that speaks for myself as well.”

 McCool also says that the general manager of KFKU and KANU at the time, Howard Hill, surrendered its license in 1987 after WREN went silent.
-That would appear to conflict with the information in FCC database indicating that the station had applied for a renewal, and that the renewal was designated for hearing in 1996.
+That would appear to conflict with the information in the FCC database indicating that the station had applied for a renewal and that the renewal was designated for hearing in 1996.

-WREN was reactivated in 1993 by Michael Glinter with a southern gospel format.
-WREN still nominally had a share-time arrangement with KFKU, however, the university was under the impression that it had turned in the license, FCC records not withstanding.
+WREN was reactivated in 1993 by Michael Glinter with a Southern gospel format.
+WREN still nominally had a share-time arrangement with KFKU, however, the university was under the impression that it had turned in the license, FCC records notwithstanding.

 There was still more regarding WREN in 1997.
 The FCC reported a petition to deny a proposed move of WREN to its 1660 kHz expanded-band allocation.
-That petition, filed September 12, 1997 and released September 17, still listed Glinter as the owner of WREN.
+That petition, filed September 12, 1997, and released September 17, still listed Glinter as the owner of WREN.
 Subsequent FCC documents showed Mortenson as the station’s owner.
 The petition to deny was the first indication that WREN had even applied for its expanded-band slot.
 There were several petitions to deny filed against expanded-band allocations on that date, suggesting that WREN was not the sole target of the legal move.
 The petition was dismissed on May 27, 1998.
 At that time, WREN was granted a construction permit for 1660 kHz, but with a daytime power of 9,100 watts rather than 10,000 watts. and a nighttime power of 910 watts rather than 1,000 watts.
-Evidently this would compensate for WREN’s move from Topeka, the location at which the original calculations were made in determining WREN’s expanded-band eligibility.
+Evidently, this would compensate for WREN’s move from Topeka, the location at which the original calculations were made in determining WREN’s expanded-band eligibility.

 In the meantime, on January 14, 1998, the FCC approved a change to the 1250 kHz construction permit, granting an increase in daytime power to 25 kW.
 I have not been able to determine the exact date for WREN’s return to the air in 1998.
 As already mentioned, WREN had to be back on the air by May 11, 1998.
-FCC records show the license to cover the 1250 construction permit was filed August 20, 1998 and approved December 28.
+FCC records show the license to cover the 1250 construction permit was filed on August 20, 1998, and approved on December 28.

 Morreston would sell WREN and its associated expanded-band construction permit to Entercom in late 1998, which the FCC approved in March of 1999.
-The station left the air again on or just before June 28, 1999 when Entercom made preparations to change the station’s format.
-WREN returned to the air July 20, 1999, relaying the One-On-One satellite sports-talk network.
-FCC records show that WREN’s call letters changed to KKGM on July 30, reflecting station’s slogan “1250 the Game.”
+The station left the air again on or just before June 28, 1999, when Entercom made preparations to change the station’s format.
+WREN returned to the air on July 20, 1999, relaying the One-On-One satellite sports-talk network.
+FCC records show that WREN’s call letters changed to KKGM on July 30, reflecting the station’s slogan “1250 the Game.”

 In 2000, the station underwent yet another format and call-letter change.
 Entercom moved the format of longtime classical station KXTR(FM) to the 1250 kHz frequency.
 The FM station briefly held the call letters KXTR-FM after the KXTR calls were assigned to 1250 kHz on August 17, 2000.